 Waterworks Canyon Trail is a 4.2 mile lightly trafficked out and back trail located near Naches, Washington that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail.

 Wanted to let everyone know this is a hike you might run into rattlesnakes on.
 Just did it today and on the way out got trapped by a very big one, couldn't go to the right because there was a gate and didn't want to go to the left because there was a little drop off with grass and we were worried there might be another snake.
 Followed us up the path every time we would take a few steps back it would come 5 feet towards us.
 Anyways be safe!
 Other then that the hike was okay